Jason Hook: Five Finger Death Punch (2009–2020)

+Flat Black and guest appearances (2020–present)

+During the pandemic, Hook kept busy with several different projects, including a feature on Cory Marks's 2021 single "Blame It on the Double" and a collaboration with Dorothy on the song "A Beautiful Life" (from the album Gifts from the Holy Ghost).

+In 2023, Hook's new heavy metal band Flat Black emerged with new management in Shelter Music Group.
+In July 2023, the band signed with Concord Music Group / Fearless Records.
+Flat Black's debut album Dark Side of the Brain, co-produced by Hook, was released on July 19, 2024.

 TV and film appearances

 Hook appeared on the History Channel's Counting Cars on July 9, 2013.
-His motorcycle had broken down on the side of the road and the show's star, Danny "The Count" Koker, “happened to” come along and helped get Hook's motorcycle running.
+His motorcycle had broken down on the side of the road and the show's star, Danny "The Count" Koker, "happened to" come along and helped get Hook's motorcycle running.
 Hook later appeared in the episode receiving an Ace Frehley tattoo at Koker's tattoo shop.

 Hook also appeared in an episode of My Cat from Hell.

 Hook appeared in the documentary film Hired Gun (2016).